ska-telescope/ska-integration-test-harness/docs/src/api/index.rst

-The first section is a general overview of the core mechanisms that make up the ska-integration-test-harness (e.g., such as the telescope definition, the abstract subsystem wrappers, the extension points to create actions and the configuration and initialization mechanisms).
+The first section is a general overview of the core mechanisms that make up the ska-integration-test-harness (e.g., such as the telescope definition, the abstract subsystem wrappers, the extension points to create actions and the configuration and initialisation mechanisms).

 The section is a sort of enumeration of the main concrete classes and components that are part of the ska-integration-test-harness for testing